drvcodenta/drvcodenta/README.md

 - ### OWASP BLT(Active contributor)

-Containerized the project using Docker, reducing image size by 60-70% and minimizing vulnerabilities by 72%.

-Developed Django management command for automating trademark search alerts.

-Enhanced responsive UX across components for seamless multi-device support.

 - ### OpenVino Toolkit

-Worked on automating GitHub projects for OpenVINO™, collaborating with maintainers to resolve issues in custom GitHub Actions.

 - ### Sktime Library
-Collaborated with project maintainers to draft improved documentation methodologies for the sktime library, focusing on user journey and task-based taxonomies.

 - #### Amazon ML Summer School(3.52% acceptance rate).